raphaelbarbosaqwerty/Arch-install/README.md

 I maked this script for test, if u got some error, please report.
 Alpha script, i'll work more.

 # Working! #
 Script tested and works great!
+XFCE4: Works
+KDE: Works